-Another absolute must on every visitor’s list should be Queen’s University.
-One of the tourists’ favourite places to visit in Belfast.
+Another absolute must on every visitor’s list should be Queen’s University, one of the tourists’ favourite places to visit in Belfast.
 The main building of the university is a remarkable architectural landmark.
 The Belfast Botanic Gardens next to it is one of the favourite spots of locals and visitors alike.
-The whole ensemble is a major part of the Victorian heritage of Belfast and a great place to spend an afternoon among friends and family.
+The whole ensemble is a major part of the Victorian heritage of Belfast and a great place to spend an afternoon with friends and family.

 Discover the art scene in Belfast